ajibjawwad/private-ansible-script/README.md

 - nrpe-deploy.yml is used to install nrpe agent and deploy nrpe configuration to new server.

-in this script use proxy configuration you can remove it if no proxy in your network.
+in this script use proxy configuration you can remove proxy server if there is no proxy in your network.